 The man, despite his crushed arm, looked ecstatic.

 The water-soaked walls were still sizzling, but the sprinklers did their job.
 The fires were nearly out and the worst part of the destruction was over.
 Now, it was just the horrible task of picking up the pieces…

 I found more survivors, dragged them outside, helped them to fresh air.

-They had fifty dwarves at the dig site.
-Only twenty were left.
+They had fifty researchers at the dig site.
+Only twenty survived the blaze.

 I spent most of the afternoon checking with the sick or injured, but Kaellax wasn’t among any of them.
-I took a brief moment to view the growing number of confirmed dead, but there were no humans among the pile.
+I took a brief moment to view the growing number of confirmed dead, but she wasn’t among them.

 As the sun was setting, I finally collapsed near one of the relief tents and let out an exhausted sigh.
 I heard footsteps and turned to see the young female that I had spoken to when I arrived.
 “Mr. Sepher?
 I just… I wanted to thank you for helping us.
 My name is Meledee.
-I’m from Ironforge.”
+I’m from the city of Kennis.”